TuringLang/docs/README.md

 pkill -9 -f quarto
 ```

-## License
+## Licence

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT Licence - see the [LICENSE](LICENSE) file for details.